ga4gh/refget/docs/seqcols/digest_from_collection.md

 ## 1. Using existing implementations

-- The `refget` Python package provides implementation for local computation of digests: <https://refgenie.org/refget/>.
+- The `refget` Python package provides an implementation for local computation of digests: <https://refgenie.org/refget/>.

 ## 2. Implement the seqcol digest algorithm yourself